-Bethel University is a leader in Christ-centered higher education with more than 5,500 students from 48 states and 42 countries enrolled in undergraduate, graduate, seminary, and adult education programs.
-Based in St. Paul, Minnesota, Bethel offers bachelor's and advanced degrees in nearly 150 areas of study.
+Bethel University is a leader in Christ-centered higher education with nearly 4,500 students from 47 states and 22 countries enrolled in undergraduate, graduate, seminary, and adult education programs.
+Based in St. Paul, Minnesota, Bethel offers bachelor's and advanced degrees in nearly 100 fields.
 Educationally excellent classroom-based and online programs equip graduates to make exceptional contributions in lifelong service to God and the world.